Equipment

 Recovering Equipment Cost

 Equipment costing $5,000 or more per item and purchased on non-federal budgets cannot be included in full in the rates in the year of purchase.
-The cost is recovered by including depreciation or use allowance in the rates over a period of time.
+The cost is recovered by including depreciation in the rates over a period of time.

 Depreciation = (Acquisition Cost - Residual Value) / Useful Life